Phone: +41 44 632 89 75

 |Internship||‘Stable isotopes in ecology: Humus C-pool and respiration of roots and microbes in different CO2- and N-treatments’.
 Supervised by Dr. Rolf Siegwolf.
 Paul Scherrer Institute, Villigen, Switzerland.
 August - October 1998.|

 Frei E.R., Ghazoul J. & A.R.
-Pluess (revision submitted) Plastic responses to elevated temperature in low and high elevation populations of three grassland species in the Swiss Alps.
-PloSOne.
+Pluess (2014) Plastic responses to elevated temperature in low and high elevation populations of three grassland species.
+PloSOne 9 (6), e98677.

 Frei E.R., Hahn T., Ghazoul J. & A.R.
 Pluess (in press) Divergent selection in low and high elevation populations of a perennial herb in the Swiss Alps.
 Alpine Botany.
 DOI 10.1007/s00035-014-0131-1

 Frei E.R., Ghazoul J., Matter P. Heggli, M. & A.R.
 Pluess (2014) Plant population differentiation and climate change: responses of grassland species along an elevational gradient.
 Global Change Biology, 20(2), 441-455.
 (PDF)